ethereum-optimism/pm/src/audits.md

 Auditors must agree to review the fixes to the vulnerabilities reported.
 Auditors not wishing to agree to this step should not be selected.

-Once an auditor has been selected by the feature team, PgM and EVM Safety can assist in preparing a [price and duration estimate](./audit-estimate-template.md).
-This estimate, along with the Audit Readiness Document, will be forwarded to the CEO for approval.
+Once an auditor has been selected by the feature team, PgM and EVM Safety can assist in preparing an [audit request including a price and duration estimate](./audit-request-template.md).
+This request, which links to the Audit Readiness Document, will be forwarded to the CEO for approval.

 Once approved by the CEO, PgM will support the feature team [requesting the audit on Zip](https://oplabs.ziphq.com/create-workflow-request) as:
  - Choose "Request a Purchase/Vendor Onboarding/Purchase Renewal".